Air Creation Twin: Design and development

 The Twin was designed as a trainer for the Air Creation Fun Racer.
 It complies with the Fédération Aéronautique Internationale microlight category, including the category's maximum gross weight of 450 kg.
 The aircraft has a maximum gross weight of 385 kg.
 It features a cable-braced hang glider-style high-wing, weight-shift controls, a two-seats-in-tandem open cockpit without a cockpit fairing, tricycle landing gear with wheel pants and a single engine in pusher configuration.

-The aircraft is made from bolted-together aluminum tubing, with its Air Creation Fun 450 single surface wing covered in Trilam Dacron sailcloth, with a Mylar leading edge.
+The aircraft is made from bolted-together aluminium tubing, with its Air Creation Fun 450 single surface wing covered in Trilam Dacron sailcloth, with a Mylar leading edge.
 The 10.06 m span wing is supported by a single tube-type kingpost, uses an "A" frame weight-shift control bar and has a wing area of 17.4 m2.
 The powerplant is a twin cylinder, air-cooled, two-stroke, dual-ignition 50 hp Rotax 503 engine.
 The aircraft has an empty weight of 129 kg and a gross weight of 385 kg, giving a useful load of 256 kg.
 With full fuel of 39 L the payload is 229 kg.

 The manufacturer estimates the construction time from the supplied kit as 40 hours.